 All children have the entitlement to a broad, balanced and relevant curriculum.
 All children with SEND are taught for all, or most of, the week with their peers in mainstream classes by their class teachers and study the curriculum appropriate for their age.
 Following consultation with child and parents/carers, children may be offered additional one-to-one or small group support, possibly for a specified amount of time (for example, one term).
-This support may involve withdrawal from part of a lesson, but the aim would be to include the pupil back in the lesson as soon as possible.
+This support may involve withdrawal from part of a lesson (this should be strictly limited and only whe(sn necessary), but the aim would be to include the pupil back in the lesson as soon as possible.
 All teachers and learning support staff value inclusion, and in their planning and teaching they strive to: